Hardee's: Merger with Carl's Jr. and aftermath

 In 2015, Nation's Restaurant News ranked Hardee's as the No. 28 foodservice chain by sales in the United States through 2011.
 Carl's Jr. was ranked at No. 37.
 Combined sales would rank the two at No. 15.
 In 2013, QSR listed Hardee's at No. 20 and Carl's Jr. at No. 24; if combined they would have been listed at No. 14.

 In July 2015, Hardee's announced that it would be offering The All-Natural Burger, which launched at sister-chain Carl's Jr. restaurants in December 2014.

 As of March 2016, CKE has a total of 3,664 franchised or company-operated restaurants in 44 states and 37 foreign countries and U.S. territories.

-The Hardee's in Millvale, Pennsylvania closed suddenly on August 25, 2025 after 52 years, marking the withdrawal of Hardee's from Greater Pittsburgh.
+The Hardee's in Millvale, Pennsylvania closed suddenly on August 25, 2025, after 52 years, marking the withdrawal of Hardee's from Greater Pittsburgh.
 Hardee's, which had entered Pennsylvania with the Sandy's purchase a year before the Millvale location opened, retains one location in Western Pennsylvania in Waynesburg (near the West Virginia border) while the rest in Pennsylvania are in South Central Pennsylvania.

+In 2026, Hardee's franchise operator Boddie-Noell announced that a location in Virginia Beach would close and be converted to a concept called Biscuits & Bird that focused on breakfast biscuits and chicken tenders, with the restaurant opening under the new branding in July 2026.

+On July 9, 2026, Superior Star LLC, a Phoenix-based Hardee's franchisee operating in the Midwest, filed for Chapter 11 bankruptcy protection.
+The filing, submitted to the U.S. Bankruptcy Court for the Western District of Kentucky, lists both assets and liabilities between $10 million and $50 million.